linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 02 Securities Markets/Chapter 06 Bond Markets.md

 N D_{t} = \sum_{t = 1}^{N} \left(G_{t} - T_{t}\right)
 $$

 Figure 6-2 shows the composition of the U.S. national debt from 1994 through 2019.
 Notice that over this period, approximately 40 to 60 percent of the U.S. national debt consisted of Treasury notes and bonds.
-Notice also that as the U.S. economy boomed in the late 1990s and the U.S. budget deficit shrank, the amount of public debt outstanding in the form of U.S. Treasury securities decreased from a year-end high of  \$3.10 trillion in 1994 (52.5 percent of the U.S. gross domestic product [GDP]) to\$ 2.97 trillion in 2000 (29.8 percent of GDP).
+Notice also that as the U.S. economy boomed in the late 1990s and the U.S. budget deficit shrank, the amount of public debt outstanding in the form of U.S. Treasury securities decreased from a year-end high of $3.10 trillion in 1994 (52.5 percent of the U.S. gross domestic product [GDP]) to $2.97 trillion in 2000 (29.8 percent of GDP).
 While the amount of Treasury securities grew through the 2000s, so did economic growth.
-The level of outstanding U.S. Treasury securities grew to  \$4.7 trillion by June 2008 (32.9 percent of GDP).
-During the financial crisis, the U.S. government used Treasury securities in its attempts to stimulate the economy (see Chapter 4) and the national debt ballooned to\$ 16.7 trillion—11.4 trillion of which was Treasury securities (representing 71.3 percent of GDP).
+The level of outstanding U.S. Treasury securities grew to $4.7 trillion by June 2008 (32.9 percent of GDP).
+During the financial crisis, the U.S. government used Treasury securities in its attempts to stimulate the economy (see Chapter 4) and the national debt ballooned to $16.7 trillion—11.4 trillion of which was Treasury securities (representing 71.3 percent of GDP).

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/8d04a5ac-85cd-4263-9695-9d761733496f/b406e5d9d60544a81922d62854722f39ce2e5af9899e8556ff29e54733a4c81e.jpg)